RVgo4it/mmsgate/README.md

 ```
 Note: PJSIP does not flush the log buffers very often.
 So, appended log entries will appear in chunks.

-To modify the MMSGate log level details, again edit the mmsgate.conf file.
-In the [mmsgate] section, set option logger to DEBUG.
-Also set loggerfile to /tmp/mmsgate.log.
-Again, restart MMSGate and wait 60 seconds.
+To modify the MMSGate log level details, again edit the "mmsgate.conf" file.
+In the "[mmsgate]" section, set option "logger" to "DEBUG".
+Also set "loggerfile" to "/tmp/mmsgate.log".
+Again, restart MMSGate script and wait 60 seconds.
 Then use this command to view the log file:
 ```
 docker exec -it mmsgate tail -f /tmp/mmsgate.log
 ```
-Once done, return the settings in the MMSGate configuration file to the original values and restart the MMSGate script.
+Once done, return the settings in the MMSGate configuration file to their original values and restart the MMSGate script.